yamt/midonet-kubernetes/doc/mapping.md

 - A Router Port on the cluster router
 - A Port Link to link the above two ports
 - A local Route on the cluster router for the subnet (PodCIDR of the node)
+- Another Bridge Port on the bridge for Node connectivity
+- HostInterfacePort to bound the interface to the port

+Besides, it would create MidoNet Route objects on the cluster router, to every addresses on the Node, either ExternalIP or InternalIP,

 Kubernetes Pod
 --------------

 - A Bridge Port on the Node Bridge
+- HostInterfacePort to bound the interface to the port

 Kubernetes Service
 ------------------